varsharamineni/TraitLabSDLT-master/README.md

+# THIS CODE HAS BEEN TAKEN AND ADPATED FROM (https://github.com/lukejkelly/TraitLab)

-# TraitLab with lateral transfer.
+#TraitLab with lateral transfer.

 ## Description